Endomorphisms of varieties and Bott vanishing: Introduction

+\begin{rem} The paper \cite{Totaro} determines which smooth Fano threefolds in characteristic zero satisfy Bott vanishing \cite[Theorem 0.1]{Totaro}.
 For smooth Fano threefolds in positive characteristic that are constructed in the same way as smooth Fano threefolds in characteristic zero, that paper also determines which ones satisfy Bott vanishing.
-On the other hand, it is still open whether the classification of smooth Fano threefolds has the same form in every characteristic (see \cite[section 7 and Appendix A]{AWZ2} for some discussion).
-Therefore, in positive characteristic, it is not immediate from \cite{Totaro} that projective space is the only smooth Fano threefold of Picard number 1 that satisfies Bott vanishing, as we show here. \end{rem}
+Also, after this paper appeared on the arXiv, Tanaka showed that the classification of smooth Fano threefolds takes essentially the same form in any characteristic \cite[Theorem 1.1]{Tanaka-fano4}.
+The only question left open by Tanaka is whether there is a Fano 3-fold with Picard number 1, Fano index 1, and genus $g=11$ (that is, $(-K_X)^3=2g-2=20$) in some characteristic $p$, although this may be resolved soon.
+Independent of Tanaka's results, we show unconditionally that projective space is the only smooth Fano threefold of Picard number 1 in any characteristic that satisfies Bott vanishing (Proposition \ref{prop:rank one}). \end{rem}